sign-language-processing/transcription/pose_to_text/IDEA-CLIP.md

    without considering the prediction history.
 This approach may improve robustness and memory efficiency, as there is no need to review the prediction history.
 During training, all images will be produced, while only the final image will be generated during testing.

-### Quality Metrics

-SignCLIPScore: We use SignCLIP to measure the similarity between the input pose sequence and output SignWriting.
-(Just like CLIPScore for images (https://arxiv.org/pdf/2104.08718.pdf))

 ## Conclusion